xwmario/Warez/README.md

 ### Tracker Proxies
 - [Jackett](https://github.com/Jackett/Jackett) API Support for your favorite torrent trackers.
-- [Cardigann](https://github.com/cardigann/cardigann) A proxy server for adding new indexers to Sonarr, SickRage and other media managers.
+- [Cardigann](https://github.com/cardigann/cardigann) A proxy server for adding new indexers to Sonarr, SickRage, and other media managers.
 - [nzbhydra2](https://github.com/theotherp/nzbhydra2/) Primarily a Usenet meta search engine but also supports Torznab.

 ### Tracker Invites